Power BI KPI: Your Guide to Key Performance Indicators Visuals

 A KPI is based on a specific measure and is designed to help you evaluate the current value and status of a metric against a defined target.

-Power BI KPI: Requirements for KPI visualizations
+Requirements for Power BI KPI visualizations

 A Power BI KPI visual requires a base measure that evaluates to a value and a target measure, and a threshold or goal.